reyniersquillace/Deconvolver/README.md

 `python3 Call.py [./path/to/model] test [n_test]`

 where `n_test` is the number of pulses you want generated.
 This will give you information about the model accuracy.

+Unfortunately, working on this project against a deadline means I haven't had time to train all the models I wanted to.
+But fear not, my code allows you to train your own using my architecture and modules!
+To see how that works, head on over to the repo wiki.